-- Emergency vehicles (ambulances, police cars, fire trucks, and other vehicles identifiable by their flashing blue lights and multitone warning signals) have special right-of-way privileges.
-Drivers must pull over to the right and stop if necessary, when emergency vehicles approach.
-When emergency vehicles approach an autobahn traffic jam (Stau), drivers are required to move their vehicles to the extreme right or left, depending on the lane occupied, to permit the emergency vehicle to pass through the center of the congestion.
+In an autobahn traffic jam (Stau) situation, drivers are required to move their vehicles to the extreme right or left (depending on the lane they are currently standing on) to permit the emergency vehicle to pass through the center of the congestion.
 On three-lane Autobahns, clearance (rescue alley) must be made between left and center lanes.

-A general danger sign.
-Indicates approaching dangerous area.
-For example, road work.
+This is the general warning or danger sign.
+It indicates an approaching dangerous area, for example, road construction work.
 A supplementary sign may explain the danger.
-Also Posted before roads with streetcar tracks along with suplementy sings.
+This sign is also posted before roads with streetcar tracks along with supplementary signs.

 Yield Right-of-Way.
-Indicates driver must yield to traffic on the upcoming priority road.
+This sign indicates driver must yield to traffic on the upcoming priority road.
 If necessary, come to a complete stop to allow traffic on the priority road to clear before proceeding.

-In below illustraion, Vehicle A wants to intersect vehicle B which is moving in its own lane.
+In the below illustration, Vehicle A wants to intersect vehicle B which is moving in its own lane.
 Vehicle B has the right-of-way in its lane and vehicle A must yield to vehicle B and also wait for the clear way after vehicle B before proceeding.

-In an intersection or junction, the left turning vehicle must yield to oncoming traffic.
+In an intersection or junction, the left turning vehicle must yield to the oncoming traffic.

-Similarly, if there is a bicycle lane or a bus on the right of the same road, the right turning vehicle must yield to the cyclist or bus, whatever the case.
+Similarly, if there is a bicycle lane or a bus lane on the right side of the same road, the right-turning vehicle must yield to the cyclist or bus, whatever the case.

 Also, if there is a pedestrian marked way on the turn, the turning vehicle must yield to any pedestrian crossing the road.
-Pedestrians road crossing rules on unmarked roads are explained under a separate heading.
+Pedestrians' road crossing rules on unmarked roads are explained under the separate heading.

-Notice that in above image, signal is turned green, but also the signal for pedestrian crossing is green.
-Pedestrians are walking in their own lane and car wants to cross their lane, so pedestrians have right of way and cross the road first then the vehicle would proceed.
+Please notice that in the above illustration, the signal for the car is turned green, but also the signal for pedestrian crossing is green.
+Pedestrians are walking in their own lane and the car wants to cross their lane, so pedestrians have right of way and cross the road first then the vehicle would proceed.

-If the green light has an arrow (as showen in the below illustration), then the vehicle may turn without considering pedestrians because the arrow indicates all other signals are turned red in the given time.
+If the green light for the car has an arrow (as displayed in the following illustration), then the vehicle may turn without considering pedestrians because the green arrow indicates all other signals are turned red in the given time.

 If both of the vehicles have to turn to the same road, the left turning vehicle yield to the vehicle that has a right turn.
 Please see the below illustration.

 The vehicle traveling in a lane has a right of way (Vorrang) in its own lane.
-When a vehicle from another lane turns on the indicator to change the lane, the lanechanger is actually "requesting" the vehicle behind him in the intended lane to give place for lane change maneuver.
+When a vehicle from another lane turns on the indicator to change its lane, the lane-changer is actually "requesting" the vehicle behind him in the intended lane to give a place for the lane-change maneuver.

 If a rear-end collision occurs, usually the liability is on the driver who has changed the lane.
-However, in some cases, a partial liability of other driver may be present if for example, he suddenly accelerated which the lanechanger could not foresee.
+However, in some cases, a partial liability of the other driver may be present if, for example, he suddenly accelerated which the lane-changer could not foresee.

-According to StVO page 7 para 5: In all cases, a lane may only be changed if a hazard to other road users is "excluded".
+According to German road traffic regulations (StVO) page 7 para 5: In all cases, a lane may only be changed if a hazard to other road users is "excluded".
 Every lane change must be announced in an advanced time and clearly.

-Exception is only for public buses, when they want to depart from their marked stops.
-This is indicated on page 20 para 5 of StVO: "Public buses and school buses must be allowed to depart of marked stops, when they turn on their signals.
+An exception is only for public buses when they want to depart from their marked stops.
+This is indicated on page 20 para 5 of StVO: "Public buses and school buses must be allowed to depart of marked stops when they turn on their signals.
 If necessary, other vehicles must wait."
-Trams in the city comes under same rules as buses, so they are automatically included in above exception.
+Trams in the city come under the same rule as buses, so they are automatically included in the above exception.

-Next in priority list comes the traffic signals.
+Next on the priority list comes the traffic signals.
 Which have priority over traffic signs.

 The above pyramid, from bottom to top is discussed in detail below.

-Right before left rule is applicable in intersections and junctions (a place where vehicles have to cross perpendicular to each other).
+The "right before left" rule is applicable in intersections and junctions (a place where vehicles have to cross perpendicular to each other).

-In the illustration below, the vehicle A comes from the right of vehicle B.
+In the illustration below, vehicle A comes from the right of vehicle B.

-The vehicle B comes from the left for the vehicle A.
+The vehicle B comes from the left for vehicle A.

-It does not matter if any of the vehicles wants to turn or not, vehicle A comes from the right and must be allowed to proceed first.
+It does not matter if any of the vehicles want to turn or not, vehicle A comes from the right and must be allowed to proceed first.

 It does not matter how wide a road is.
 The width of the road does not say anything about the right-of-way / priority laws.

 When there are three vehicles in an intersection.
 It doesn't matter where they want to proceed.
-As discussed in beginning, the only important thing in right-of-way is, from where a road user comes.
+As discussed at the beginning of this page, the only important thing in the right-of-way is, from where a road user comes.
 They must follow the following sequences according to the right before left rule.

 In the above illustration, vehicle A crosses the intersection first as it has no vehicle coming from its right.

-When the vehicle A is gone, the vehicle B has no right neighbor and is allowed to drive.
+When vehicle A is gone, the vehicle B has no right neighbor and is allowed to advance.